dask/dask/docs/source/spark.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Python users on Spark sometimes express frustration by how far separated they
 are from computations.
-Some of this is inevitable, distributed debugging is a
+Some of this is inevitable; distributed debugging is a
 hard problem.
 Some of it however is due to having to hop over the JVM.
 Spark
 workers spin up JVMs which in turn spin up Python processes.
 Data moving back
 and forth makes extra trips both through a distributed cluster and also through